jonashackt/molecule-ansible-docker-aws/README.md

   options:
     # show which tests where executed in test output
     v: 1

 ```

-We have two specialties here.
+We have some specialties here.
 First thing is the follow addition to the `platforms` key:

 ```
     provider_raw_config_args: